ONLYOFFICE/docspace-api-sdk-javascript/docs/FilesFoldersApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiTypescript.FilesFoldersApi();
+let apiInstance = new DocspaceApiJavascript.FilesFoldersApi();
-let folderId = 9846; // Number | The folder ID for inserting a file. let opts = {
+let opts = {
-  'insertFileFile': "/path/to/file", // File | The file to be inserted.
+  'userIdOrGroupId': "75a5f745-f697-4418-b38d-0fe0d277e258", // String | The user or group ID.
-  'insertFileTitle': "insertFileTitle_example", // String | The file title to be inserted.
+  'filterType': new DocspaceApiJavascript.FilterType(), // FilterType | The filter type.
-  'insertFileCreateNewIfExist': true, // Boolean | Specifies whether to create a new file if it already exists or not.
-  'insertFileKeepConvertStatus': true, // Boolean | Specifies whether to keep the file converting status or not.
+  'applyFilterOption': new DocspaceApiJavascript.ApplyFilterOption(), // ApplyFilterOption | Specifies whether to return only files, only folders or all elements.
-  'insertFileStreamCanRead': true, // Boolean |
-  'insertFileStreamCanWrite': true, // Boolean |
-  'insertFileStreamCanSeek': true, // Boolean |
-  'insertFileStreamCanTimeout': true, // Boolean |
-  'insertFileStreamLength': 789, // Number |
-  'insertFileStreamPosition': 789, // Number |
-  'insertFileStreamReadTimeout': 56, // Number |
+  'count': 1234, // Number | The maximum number of items to retrieve in the response.
-  'insertFileStreamWriteTimeout': 56 // Number |
+  'startIndex': 1234, // Number | The starting position of the items to be retrieved.
+  'sortBy': "some text", // String | The property used to specify the sorting criteria for folder contents.
+  'sortOrder': new DocspaceApiJavascript.SortOrder(), // SortOrder | The order in which the results are sorted.
+  'filterValue': "some text" // String | The text used for filtering or searching folder contents.
 };
-apiInstance.insertFile(folderId, opts, (error, data, response) => {
+apiInstance.getTrashFolder(opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {